falkr/ttm4115/pages/unit-9-comp/preparation-2.md

 # State Machines as Sessions

-So far, we have only looked at singe instances of state machines, because they controlled a single resource.
+So far, we have only looked at single instances of state machines, because they controlled a single resource.

 * The kitchen timer was controlling a single hardware plug, and we hence had only a single state machine.
 * The bus stop had a single button and signal light, which we could take care of with a single state machine.